Mary's Danish: Since the breakup

-While the band was on a hiatus, both Seager and Ritter sang backup on Mother's Milk, the 1989 release by Red Hot Chili Peppers.

 After the breakup, three members of the band, Seager, Gutierrez and Wagner, later formed Battery Acid.
-Battery Acid released one album entitled "Rita" on Absinthe Records.
+Battery Acid released one album, Rita, on Absinthe Records.

-In 1993 bassist Chris Wagner, guitarist David King and drummer James Bradley Jr. formed a band with Robbie Allen called "Rob Rule" which was contracted by Mercury Records by A&R Rep Bobby Carlton.
+In 1993 bassist Chris Wagner, guitarist David King and drummer James Bradley Jr. formed a band with Robbie Allen called Rob Rule which was contracted by Mercury Records by A&R Rep Bobby Carlton.
 They produced a first album, but neglected to promote it.
 Although touring the US, the band never received acclaim or promotion, and later dissolved.
 Bradley Jr. then went on to join rap-rock group Crazy Town.

 Julie Ritter later released two albums: the first was in 1995 on New Alliance Records, which was a spoken word album called "Medicine Show."
 She then showcased a full debut album titled "Songs of Love and Empire" on Luxstar Recordings in 1999.

 The band has occasionally reunited for one-off concerts.
 In June 1997, Mary's Danish got together for a show at the Viper Room in Los Angeles.
 They next appeared at the House of Blues in LA in June 1999.
-Guitarist David King passed away in July 2021.
+Guitarist David King died in July 2021.